MPAS-Dev/compass/docs/developers_guide/landice/index.rst

 Landice core
 ============

+The ``landice`` core is defined by the :py:class:`compass.landice.LandIce` class.
 All test cases in the ``landice`` core share the following set of default config options:

 .. code-block:: cfg